Mike Nichols: 1960–1970: Broadway debut and film breakthrough

 Nichols also chose the music by Simon and Garfunkel.
 When Paul Simon was taking too long to write new songs for the film, he used existing songs, originally planning to replace them with newly written ones.
 In the end only one new song was available, and Nichols used the existing previously released songs.
 At one point, when Nichols heard Paul Simon's song, "Mrs. Roosevelt", he suggested to Simon that he change it to "Mrs. Robinson".
 The song won a Grammy after the film was released and became America's number 1 pop song.
 Nichols selected all the numerous songs for the film and chose which scenes they would be used in.
 The placement and selection of songs would affect the way audiences understood the film.
 Even actor William Daniels, who played Hoffman's father, remembers that after first hearing the songs, especially "The Sound of Silence", he thought, "Oh, wait a minute.
 That changed the whole idea of the picture for me," suddenly realizing the film would not be a typical comedy.

 Nichols had previously returned to Broadway to direct The Apple Tree, starring Second City alumna, Barbara Harris.
 After doing The Graduate, he again returned to the Broadway stage with a revival of Lillian Hellman's The Little Foxes in 1967, which ran for 100 performances.
 He then directed Neil Simon's Plaza Suite in 1968, earning him another Tony Award for Best Director.
 He also directed the short film Teach Me!
 (1968), which starred actress Sandy Dennis.
 In 1969 his film production company, Friwaftt, was acquired by Avco Embassy, the distributor of The Graduate, who also appointed him to the board of directors.
 Friwaftt stood for "Fools rush in where angels fear to tread."

-1970s

 Nichols's next film was a big-budget adaptation of Joseph Heller's novel Catch-22 (1970), followed by Carnal Knowledge (1971) starring Jack Nicholson, Ann-Margret, Art Garfunkel and Candice Bergen.
-The latter film was highly controversial upon release because of the casual and blunt depiction of sexual intercourse.
+Carnal Knowledge was highly controversial upon release because of the casual and blunt depiction of sexual intercourse.
 In Georgia, a theatre manager was convicted in 1972 of violating the state's obscenity statutes by showing the film, a conviction later overturned by the U.S. Supreme Court in Jenkins v.
 Georgia.